zX3no/dgg-live-embed-script/README.md

 > fine they can just mute their tab or
 > like oh, there's something that's
 > annoying oh, that's okay, this doesn't
-> happen to people that use like the other
+> happen to people that use like, the other
 > app.
 >
 > I think that development environment has just
 > been like a cancer for literally all of the
 > fucking internet.
-> I think it's just it's made like
+> I think it's just made like
 > really really really bad
-> design habits in my opinion but what the
+> design habits in my opinion, but what the
 > fuck do I know.

 ## About